 After we moved to Texas he lived not only with Pooh and Angus, but his doggie cousins Merlin and MacGregor and loved every minute of it.
 Mom was back in college getting another degree and they lived in the upper floors of his grandparents house.
 He would go downstairs every morning while his grandma was getting dressed for work and would make his grandma turn on the faucet on a slow run every morning to get his water - and only grandma did he do this to.

 Ti loved his lap time, but shared well.
 In June of 1983 he began to loose his voice so I took him to the vet.
 Nothing was noted so we went home.
 A couple of days later he wouldn't eat or drink so back we went again.
 When blood work was done it was found that he was entering liver failure as a side effect of a medication a vet in Minnesota had given him when they were all treated for pneumonia.
 Had he only shown any clear signs of the problem earlier the effects could have been reversed.
 Oh, this was just not so.

 With his mom at his side he passed on to the Rainbow Bridge at the young age of four.
 Pooh was left alone in the kitty world and he would cry for his brother and best friend.
 Angus, Merlin and MacGregor would look for some time for their lost brother.

-Now the gang is all together - you, Pooh and Angus are all at the bridge.
+Now the gang is all together - you, Pooh and Angus.
 Cousins Merlin and MacGregor are there with you - so everyone you knew is there to make your day.

 I've always felt that the stars twinkling down at night are the kisses sent down from those at the Bridge and beyond to let us know they are happy and well at last.
 I know that when I look up at night the brightest star is you my first baby.